📅 2026 Seasonal Travel Guide | 300+ sunny days/year · Avg 25°C · Whale watching Jun–Nov · By local experts

 🌡️ 22–30°C · Humid · Some rain

-Peak school hols.
+Peak school holidays.
 Beaches packed but beautiful.
 Waterfalls at their best inland.
+Book 3+ months ahead.

 February OK